APPLICATION LINK is listed below

 WANT to be a VOLUNTEER and receive an Ultrasound Scan??

-Beginning in January 2019, we will offer Instructor Led, student performed
+We offer Instructor Led, student performed

 Ultrasound Scans for OB patients in 1st, 2nd and 3rd trimester.
 4D scans also available.